HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 * IDA industry standard, but policies restrict use.
 * Radare2 is CLI only, unless Iaito, & zero-sum forked.

-There are too many assembly languages, some of which are now depreciated.
+There are too many assembly languages, some are now depreciated.
-ARM, NASM, FASM/G & YASM popped up frequently in my searches, and are solid choices to learn.
+ARM, NASM, FASM/G & YASM are good to learn.
 Users mentioned NASM is bloated with C and the source code is not as elegant as FASM(100% assembly of itself).
-Conversely, FASM has *many* resources to get up to speed with it, and some have claimed YASM will replace NASM.
+Conversely, FASM has *many* resources to get up to speed with it.
+YASM might replace NASM due to features.

-Judging by the repos, YASM is about as popular as both NASM & FASM, however the utility is more important for a general assembly language to learn.
-In general, I'd learn YASM or FASM in that order.
+YASM is about as popular as both NASM & FASM, however the utility is more important for a general assembly language to learn.
+In general, I'd learn YASM or FASM.
 Followed by ARM if necessary.